Back To Search Results

 Bacille Calmette-Guerin Vaccine

-A commonly encountered clinical question is whether to initiate TB preventive drugs in patients who anticipate anti-TNF therapy or transplantation, have a possible history of having received the BCG vaccine, and are IGRA-negative and TST-positive.
-This complex scenario becomes particularly troublesome when one considers that the patient comes from a high TB prevalence region, denies a history of known TB infection, lacks radiological signs of latent or active TB, and could be at risk of developing reactivation TB once anti-TNF therapy or transplant commences.
+BCG, a live attenuated strain of M bovis, has been a WHO-recommended vaccine for infants and children since 1974.
+This is the most widely used vaccine worldwide, preventing miliary TB and meningitis in infants in countries with high TB incidence.
+The vaccine is somewhat protective when administered to infants and children, but the protection wanes over several years.
+The vaccine does not provide significant protection when administered to adults.
+As previously discussed, the BCG vaccine can cause false-positive TSTs.
+The decision to initiate TB preventive drugs in patients who anticipate anti-tumor necrosis factor therapy or transplantation, have a possible history of the BCG vaccine, are IGRA-negative, and TST-positive is difficult.
+A person with a history of residence in a high TB prevalence region, no known prior TB infection, and a lack of radiological signs of latent or active TB could be at risk of developing reactivation TB once anti-TNF therapy or transplant commences.
 Discordant results, such as TST-positive/IGRA-negative, are common in people who received the BCG vaccine.
-There are no firm cutoff values for the size of TST induration in this particular setting.
-Moreover, initiating TB preventive therapy is not without risks of adverse drug reactions.
+No firm cutoff values are available for the size of TST induration in this particular setting.
+However, initiating TB preventive therapy is not without risks of adverse drug reactions.[71][72][73](B3)

 Differential Diagnosis

-- Any infections causing constitutional symptoms
+• Any infection causing constitutional symptoms

-- Fevers of unknown origin
+• Fevers of unknown origin

-- Pulmonary infections
+• Pulmonary infections

-- Bacterial
+• Bacterial

-- Nontuberculous mycobacteria
+• Nontuberculous mycobacteria

-- Viral
+• Viral

-- Fungal
+• Fungal

-- Parasitic
+• Parasitic

-- Neoplasias
+• Neoplasias

-- Lung
+• Lung

-- Hematologic
+• Hematologic

-- Metastatic tumors
+• Metastatic tumors

-- Renal
+• Renal

-- Peritoneal
+• Peritoneal

-- Gastrointestinal
+• Gastrointestinal

-- Autoimmune diseases
+• Autoimmune diseases

-- Sarcoidosis
+• Sarcoidosis

 Toxicity and Adverse Effect Management